Santa Clara County DUI CLASSES NEAR ME

 Payment Plans in Santa Clara County

-In order for a DUI program to remain in compliance with the state requirements, the schools cannot turn away participants who cannot pay.
-You can apply for a fee waiver for your DUI classes if you can prove financial hardship.
+In order to remain in compliance with the state requirements, the schools cannot turn away participants who cannot pay.
+You can apply for a fee waiver for if you can prove financial hardship.
 However, if you can pay over time, most schools will allow you to put down a deposit when you start the class, and then pay the balance as the class proceeds.

 FAQ SR22 Insurance: Frequently Asked Questions for California SR22 Insurance